 Learn more about why the surge in Asian hate crimes is happening through this excellent article from the Greater Good Science Center and about the hypersexualization of Asian women with this excellent NPR article.
 Or explore the wonderful programs assembled by the Smithsonian in honor of Asian Pacific American Heritage month.

 The Stanford Medical School offers a set of excellent, curated resources for people of all colors to walk the path of anti-racism together.

 This September, join two powerful Asian American leaders (myself and Tutti Taygerly) for a women’s leadership retreat in gorgeous Mendocino, CA. This woman’s leadership retreat weaves together three strands -- group leadership coaching, free form adventuring, and optional fun -- into an unforgettable four day, three night experience.
 Early bird tickets are disappearing quickly.
 Email me at firstname.lastname@example.org for more information.

 Quick!
-Last chance to join Synergy, a mastermind group for rising educational leaders seeking to rekindle their passion and create work-life synergy after an incredibly challenging year.
-Sign up for an hour on my calendar ASAP to discuss.
+Last chance to join Collective Wisdom, a mastermind group for rising educational leaders seeking to rekindle their passion and create work-life synergy after an incredibly challenging year.
+Email me at email@example.com ASAP to discuss.
 We start in just 3 weeks!

 If you've been enjoying my writing, please consider subscribing and/or sharing it with a friend.
 Everything I do is word-of-mouth and ad free.
 Your support is invaluable.
 Thanks!

 Image courtesy of Tribute to Asian-Americans.jpg Creative Commons Attribution-Share Alike 3.0